DAIFerraraGraf/dai-lab-http-infrastructure/README.md

 ```

 To enable the HTTPS connection, we have to modify the other services running in the docker compose file.
 We have to add
 the labels to enable the HTTPS connection and to specify the entrypoint to use.
+We can also specify now to use the
+sticky cookie only for the HTTPS connection for a better security.

 ```
 labels:
     - traefik.http.routers.javaserver.entrypoints=https
     - traefik.http.routers.javaserver.tls=true
+    - traefik.http.services.javaserver.loadbalancer.sticky.cookie.secure=true
 ```

 Inside the configuration file of Traefik, we have to specify the certificates to use and the entrypoints to use.
 We also